Skip to main content

 There is an issue with the turbidity sensor.

 E26 or F26 Do not use the washing machine until this has been fixed.
-Please book a repair.
-Contact us about our Repair & Care option if your appliance is broken.
+Give our friendly team a call on 0800 888 6666 for a free appliance health check.

 There is an issue with the analogue pressure sensor.
 The washing machine pressure sensor identifies how much water is in the machine – telling the control board if the machine has been filled or emptied.